Xá Lợi Pagoda: Shrine

 The gilded statue of Gautama Buddha dominates the shrine.

 The statue of Gautama depicts the Buddha seated in meditation on a lotus blossom.
 He is wearing the garb of a monk.
 As usual, he is depicted with ears lengthened by the use of jewelry (indicating his royal origins), closely cropped curly hair (indicating renunciation of the worldly life), and a large protuberance on his head (indicating aptitude).
 Behind his head is a sun disc.
-This statue was crafted by sculptors from Biên Hòa, a city just north of Hồ Chí Minh City.
+This statue was crafted by sculptors from Biên Hòa, a city just north of Ho Chi Minh City.
 It has been in its current state since 1969, when a gold coating was applied to it.
 In front of the statue of Gautama Buddha is the shrine dedicated to the relics of the Buddha, with the relics being held in a small stupa.
 Towards the front of the shrine is a small porcelain image of the "Laughing Buddha" Maitreya, the Buddha of the future.
 Between the small statue of Maitreya and the large statue of Gautama is a golden image of multi-armed Cundi (Chuan De) bodhisattva sitting in meditation on a lotus blossom.
 The bodhisattva's many hands grasp familiar attributes such as the sword, the wheel, and the trident.
 Elegant Chinese-style vases on either side of the shrine hold flowers of various colors.